Catholic Monarchs of Spain: Voyages of Christopher Columbus

 Through the Capitulations of Santa Fe, navigator Christopher Columbus received finances and was authorised to sail west and claim lands for Spain.
 The monarchs accorded him the title of Admiral of the Ocean Sea and he was given broad privileges.
 His voyage west resulted in the European colonization of the Americas and brought the knowledge of its existence to Europe.

 Columbus' first expedition to the supposed Indies actually landed in the Bahamas on October 12, 1492.
 Since Queen Isabella had provided the funding and authorization for the voyage, the benefits accrued to the Kingdom of Castile.
 "Although the subjects of the Crown of Aragon played some part in the discovery and colonization of the New World, the Indies were formally annexed not to Spain but to the Crown of Castile."
-He landed on the island of Guanahani, and called it San Salvador.
+He landed on the island of Guanahani, and he called it San Salvador.
 He continued onto Cuba, naming it Juana, and finished his journey on the island of the Dominican Republic and Haiti, calling it Hispaniola, or La Isla Española ("the Spanish [Island]" in Castilian).

 On his second trip, begun in 1493, he found more Caribbean islands including Puerto Rico.
 His main goal was to colonize the existing discoveries with the 1500 men that he had brought the second time around.
-Columbus finished his last expedition in 1498, and discovered Trinidad and the coast of present-day Venezuela.
+Columbus finished his last expedition in 1498 and discovered Trinidad and the coast of present-day Venezuela.
 The colonies Columbus established, and conquests in the Americas in later decades, generated an influx of wealth into the new unified state of Spain, leading it to be the major power of Europe from the end of the fifteenth century until the mid-seventeenth century, and the largest empire until 1810.

-Death
+Deaths

 Isabella's death in 1504 ended the remarkably successful political partnership and personal relationship of their marriage.
 Ferdinand remarried Germaine of Foix in 1505, but they produced no living heir.
-Had there been one, Aragon would doubtless have been separated from Castile.
-The Catholic Monarchs' daughter Joanna succeeded to the crown of Castile, but was deemed unfit to rule and following the death of her husband Phillip the Fair, Ferdinand retained power in Castile as regent until his death, with Joanna confined.
+The Catholic Monarchs' daughter Joanna succeeded to the crown of Castile, but was deemed unfit to rule.
+Following the death of her husband Phillip the Fair, Ferdinand retained power in Castile as regent until his death, with Joanna confined.
 He died in 1516 and is buried alongside his first wife Isabella in Granada, the scene of their great triumph in 1492.
-Joanna's son Charles I of Spain (also Charles V, Holy Roman Emperor) came to Spain, and she, kept confined in Tordesillas, was nominal co-ruler of both Castile and Aragon until her death.
-With her death, Charles succeeded to the territories that his grandparents had accumulated and brought the Habsburg territories in Europe to the expanding Spanish Empire.
+Joanna's son Charles I of Spain (also Charles V, Holy Roman Emperor) came to Spain, and, with her confined in Tordesillas, was nominal co-ruler of both Castile and Aragon until her death.
+Charles then succeeded to the territories that his grandparents had accumulated and brought the Habsburg territories in Europe to the expanding Spanish Empire.